New Testament: Women

 Approximately 2 references

-Seller of purple cloth from Thyatira, living in Philippi.
-Paul's first European convert (Acts 16:14-15).
+A dealer in purple cloth from Thyatira, she was living in Philippi when Paul arrived — making her his first recorded European convert.
 "The Lord opened her heart to pay attention to what was said by Paul."
-She and her household were baptized, and she hosted the early Philippian church in her home.
+She and her household were baptized, and she opened her home as the gathering place for the early Philippian church.

 Key references: Acts 16:14, Acts 16:40